PoshCode/PowerShellPracticeAndStyle/English.md

   have at least a Process {} code block if any parameters takes values from the Pipeline.

-* Try to include in Advanced Function a OutputType attribute if it returns an object or collection of objects.
+* When possible use in advanced functions a OutputType attribute if it returns an object or collection of objects.
 If the function returns different object types depending on the parameter set provide one per parameter set